Digital-Identity-Labs/little_disco/README.md

 ### As a Docker container

-A very simple, unconfigured Docker file is included - you should customise it or mount a configuration file in it.
+A very simple, unconfigured Dockerfile is included - you should customise it or mount a configuration file in it.

 * Build a Docker image with `docker build -t little_disco ./`
 * Run the image with `docker run -p 8080:80 little_disco`